SecurityTokenStandard/EIP-Spec/EIP-ST.md

     /// @return The tranche to which the transferred tokens were allocated for the _to address function verifySendTranche(address _from, address _to, bytes32 _tranche, uint256 _amount, bytes _data) public view returns (byte, bytes32, bytes32);

+    /// @notice Increases totalSupply and the corresponding amount of the specified owners tranche
+    /// @dev MUST revert if tokens not successfully minted
+    /// @param _owner The owner whose balance should be increased
+    /// @param _tranche The tranche to allocate the increase in balance
+    /// @param _amount The amount by which to increase the balance
+    /// @param _data Additional data attached to the minting of tokens function mint(bytes32 _tranche, address _owner, uint256 _amount, bytes _data) public;

+    /// @notice Decreases totalSupply and the corresponding amount of the specified owners tranche
+    /// @dev MUST revert if tokens not successfully burned
+    /// @param _owner The owner whose balance should be decreased
+    /// @param _tranche The tranche to allocate the decrease in balance
+    /// @param _amount The amount by which to decrease the balance
+    /// @param _data Additional data attached to the burning of tokens function burn(bytes32 _tranche, address _owner, uint256 _amount, bytes _data) public;

+    /// @notice This emits on any successful call to `mint` event Minted(address indexed owner, bytes32 tranche, uint256 amount, bytes data);

+    /// @notice This emits on any successful call to `burn` event Burnt(address indexed owner, bytes32 tranche, uint256 amount, bytes data);

 }

 interface IERC165 {